Infrastructure Decentralized routing, discovery & storage

 Identity Resolution

-When a client attempts to locate a DNA identity, the request is routed through the DHT until it reaches the nodes responsible for that identity's record.
+DNA identities are resolved through the Nodus network.
+When a client looks up a DNA name, the request is routed through the DHT until it reaches the nodes responsible for that identity's record — no centralized registries or servers involved.

 Offline Message Delivery